 Göran was General Editor and author to many articles in the international five-volume series The Illustrated History of Humankind, where also many of his photographs appear (in Sweden published as a ten-volume series Människans Historia, Bokförlaget Bra Böcker 1993).
 Four of Göran’s books formed the base for a series of TV-documentaries, which he produced and filmed between 1986 and 1994, and which were broadcasted world-wide: Images of the Past (6 hours), In the Wake of James Cook (3 hours), Islands of Love (1 hour), and Stone Men (1 hour).

-Currently, Göran is working with lifestyle questions regarding health, food, exercise and sexuality from an evolutionary perspective, based on his studies in traditional societies world-wide, and on archaeological, anthropological and historical evidence, as can be seen in his five latest books: Det ofullkomliga djuret (The Imperfect Animal).
+Currently, Göran is working with lifestyle questions regarding health, food, exercise and sexuality from an evolutionary perspective, based on his studies in indigenous societies world-wide, and on archaeological, anthropological and historical evidence, as can be seen in his five latest books: Det ofullkomliga djuret (The Imperfect Animal).
 Kropp, själ och livsstil i ett evolutionärt perspektiv (Natur och Kultur 2002); Den fulländade människan (The Perfect Human).
 Livsstil, välbefinnande, ursprung (Natur och Kultur 2004); Den sexuella evolutionen (The Sexual Evolution).
 Evolutionära perspektiv på människans sexualitet och könsroller (Optimal Förlag 2012); Maten, Evolutionen och Hjärnan (Food, Evolution and Brain).
 Paleodiet – Myt eller Människoföda?
 (Pagina Förlag 2014); and Evolutionen och Du – om arvet vi aldrig kommer ifrån (The Evolution and You – On the Heritage We Can Never Escape).
 Lava Förlag 2019.